kurushimee/configure-zram/README.md

 WantedBy=multi-user.target
 ```

-Now reload systemd configuration.
+Now you need to reload systemd configuration for it to see the changes you've made:

 `$ sudo systemctl daemon-reload`

-Start zRAM service and add it to start-up.
+Then start zram service and add it to start-up:

 `$ sudo systemctl start zram`